Selimach/visualization/Consumer goods/Food/README.md

 visual inspection (e.g. identify potential outliers) and take a decision on how to narrow the sample to the variables of interest.

-Hereadfter is an example of how data can be presented to have a first glance at the information and another chart with an additional layer of information.
+Hereafter is an example of how data can be presented to have a first glance at the information and another chart with an additional layer of information.